-- Heat cast iron skillet on stove until extreme hot and add olive oil.
+- Heat cast-iron skillet on stove until extremely hot and add olive oil.

-- Place both steaks in skillet and sear each side for 30 seconds.
+- Place both steaks in the skillet and sear each side for 30 seconds.

 - Reduce heat and continue cooking steaks.
 Flip steaks with tongs every minute for even cooking.

-- Add about a 1/4 stick of butter and sliced poblano peppers to skillet.
+- Add about a 1/4 stick of butter and sliced poblano peppers to the skillet.

 - Baste steak with butter and cook until desired doneness (rare, medium, well done, etc).